Nioh 3: Dual Swords Build – Flowing Flame Beginner Guide

 What Flowing Flame actually is

-The easiest mistake is assuming the word “Flame” means every part of the build should be obsessed with raw fire damage.
-That is not how the beginner version gets value.
-Fire is the status layer, not the whole engine.
-The engine is dual swords pressure: fast attacks, repeated Martial Arts use, consistent Ki damage, and enough sustain that you can stay in the enemy’s face longer than a heavier weapon setup can.
+The easiest mistake is assuming “Flame” means every part of the build should chase raw fire damage.
+It does not.
+Fire is the status layer, not the engine.
+The engine is Dual Swords pressure: fast attacks, repeated Martial Arts, consistent Ki damage, and enough sustain to stay in the enemy’s face longer than a heavier weapon can.

 Weapon and armor priorities